andrejoshua/swapi-info/README.md

   object, retaining the source and truth of data.
 If there are any changes, those need to be done in ViewModel.
 Once you send or receive the data to lower layer (API/local storage), the data needs to be persistent.
+- There is a usage of widget scaler, specifically on character_detail page.
+In order to scale the image larger for smaller devices.

 Issues found: